Three things to think about before buying snow chains

 The starting point.
 There are three things to do / to think about:

-1. Tyre size and wheel arch space: Check and write down the tyre size of your driving wheels.
+Check and write down the tyre size of your driving wheels.
 At the same time you should decide whether you can easily push both your forearms into the space between the top of the tyre and the wheel arch - if you can't then your choice of chains will be much reduced and only the following types of chain (from any manufacturer, from any web site) will be suitable:

 - Maggi TRAK